nud3l/smart-contract-specification/README.md

 ## Objectives

-- Easy to write language (think Python)
+- Easy to write language
 - Express typical smart contract scenarios in a reasonable length
-- Based on a suitable logic for verifying smart contracts (think separation logic or temporal logic)
+- Based on a suitable logic for verifying smart contracts
-- Compiles into existing statements (for now focus on K as it has a complete semantics implemented)
+- Compiles into existing verification language
+  - For now focus on K as it has a complete semantics implemented
+  - In the future, consider F*

 ## Approach

 Generate a range of different contracts in Solidity and compile them to EVM bytecode.
-New projects are added in the according folder like `Ocontract`.
+New projects are added in the according folder.

 A project has the following structure:
 ```